EliasIsaiah/Portfolio/README.md

 # Portfolio

-This is my Portfolio website.
-Basically just a medium for my various projects that I work on.
-It utlizes a basic GitHub API call to display all of my public repos at the bottom, and showcases a few projects I'm particularly proud of at the time.
+This is my Portfolio website, just a medium for my various projects that I work on.
+It utilizes a basic GitHub API call to display all of my public repos at the bottom, and showcases a few projects I'm particularly proud of at the time.

 ### What makes it unique